 Long Island in Andamans is above all the clichés; it is nonchalant, austere and uncomplicated.
 Unlike other places in Andaman, Long Island is not populated by tourists.
 We were ushered in a lawn with two small bamboo cottages, 2-3 camps and a bamboo dining room.
 The cottages were clean and eco-friendly with a self-contained bathroom.
 There was a common bathroom outside for those who chose to camp.
 We were welcomed by Hilary, the owner of Blue Planet eco-stay; her sweet smile and British accent just added more smiles to my experience.

 We chose Long Island for our scuba diving activity.
-Merk Bay, an island at a kilometer’s distance from our stay, served as our ‘private beach for scuba diving’.
-Our P.A.D.I. certified scuba diving instructors Niki and her beau, Yoeri, who stayed at the Tree House, made sure that we were well trained before the activity.
+Merk Bay, an island at a kilometre’s distance from our stay, served as our ‘private beach for scuba diving.
+Our P.A.D.I. certified scuba diving instructor Niki and her beau, Yoeri, who stayed at the Tree House, made sure that we were well trained before the activity.
 During our stay at the Blue Planet, Niki taught us some German and in return, we gave her some lessons in Hindi.
 Well, such experiences stay with you forever.

 Confessions of a hydrophobic:

 Knowing how to swim is not a prerequisite for scuba diving.

 We did a couple of drills before diving into the sea that got me prepared for the real deal.
 These are some instructions in terms of signs and techniques that need to be followed, in case of emergency.
 This largely comforted me for the dive.